paulwilcox/fluent-data/readMe.md

 **print**: Show a dataset as an html table.
 The first parameter is an arrow function that maps what is to be output.
 Can be a little quirky, be sure to only print from a single source (joined datasets count as a single source).
 The second parameter is the div to put the html table into.
 The third parameter is a caption for the table.
 The table is quite versatile.
 It can accomoadate different object types, has paging, and so on.
 Inspired by LinqPad visualizations, but of course quite different.

 **fold**: Aggregate or otherwise condense a dataset.
 More documentation to come on this.
+In the meantime, refer to example\hybrid.html.

 **merge**: Merge values from one dataset into another.
 Inspired by slowly-changing-dimension approach.
 More documentation to come on this.
+In the meantime, refer to example\merge.html.

 **executeAll**: Hopefully this won't be necessary in the future.
 But in some cases, the end-of-the line is not reached, yet processing of all non-promise datasets is required.
 This method has no parameters.
 It will still return the oneQuery object.

 ## Example

 Web pages for a sample server are included in the 'example' folder.
 Use webpack-dev-server or other means to see the results.
 Otherwise, just skim the html files to get a sense of the usage.

+## The future

+The following are desired features for OneQuery:

+  - Allow static fold functions to be dynamically added, such as in a plugin fashion
+  - Create an API/interface/contract to integrate code that allows OneQuery to work with an external database such as Postgre, Sql Server, MongoDb, etc.  Make sure IndexedDb follows this api.
+  - Create one server-side persistance integration that utilizes this API
+  - Map option while printing a dataset from an external database (which is not yet loaded in).

+The following are significant code refactorings that are on the horizon:

+  - OneQuery.databases is a little clunky.
+Datasets are too isolated.
+As a result, it's hard to work with print and merge.
+  - Relatedly, 'PretendPromise' should perhaps be better structured.
+  - Maybe I shouldn't shy away from 'executeAll'.
+If I don't put in a mapping capacity.
+Basically, make it work like 'map' except differentiate them in the sense that 'map' is not the end of the line, and 'execute' is.

 ## Newbie Disclaimers